-The Kentucky Health Information Exchange is a secure, interoperable network that meets national standards to ensure interoperability.
+The Kentucky Health Information Exchange (KHIE) is a secure, interoperable network that meets national standards to ensure interoperability.

 Participating providers with certified electronic health record technology (CEHRT) can access, locate and share needed patient health information with other providers at the point of care.